- Have access to a digital or hard copy of “You Can Find Love Now” by Ramona Ausubel. Whatever you are more comfortable working in.

 *This information was published by Capital Community College, Hartford CT

-- FE #1: Narrative revisions due in class on Monday (have digital copy available).
+- FE #1: Narrative revisions due by start of class Monday (have digital copy available).

-2. Go back into Blog Posts #1 & #2 and edit your opening paragraph to reflect one of these opening paragraph suggestions.
+2. Go back into any of your blog posts and edit your opening paragraph to reflect one of these opening paragraph suggestions.
 Write your NEW OPENER in a different color font UNDER or AFTER your original openers.